ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/security/index.md

 Although figures vary, it is estimated that the total amount of value stolen or lost due to security defects in smart contracts is easily over $1 billion.
 This includes high-profile incidents, such as the [DAO hack](https://hackingdistributed.com/2016/06/18/analysis-of-the-dao-exploit/) (3.6M ETH stolen, worth over $1B in today’s prices), [Parity multi-sig wallet hack](https://www.coindesk.com/30-million-ether-reported-stolen-parity-wallet-breach) ($30M lost to hackers), and the [Parity frozen wallet issue](https://www.theguardian.com/technology/2017/nov/08/cryptocurrency-300m-dollars-stolen-bug-ether) (over $300M in ETH locked forever).

-The aforementioned issues make it imperative for developers to invest effort in building secure, robust, and resilient smart smart contracts.
+The aforementioned issues make it imperative for developers to invest effort in building secure, robust, and resilient smart contracts.
 Smart contract security is serious business, and one that every developer will do well to learn.
 This guide will cover security considerations for Ethereum developers and explore resources for improving smart contract security.

 ## Prerequisites {#prerequisites}